Articles on Talmidaism Theology

 Policy Statement on the Role of Women

 The following policy statement was discussed in the community, and officially adopted as policy in November 2000.
-Although it is official policy for Liberal Talmidis, it was also given assent by the Yeshuinist community, as well as moderate Ebionites.
+It is official policy for Moderate Talmidis and moderate Ebionites.

 Being aware that there are certain just causes which cannot be left to chance, or to trust in the wisdom of future elders to interpret scripture justly for all time, we must therefore state unequivocally and without ambiguity, our position on matters which are of importance to our community.